The Smithy Lane Stompers

 Cheers Banjo Player

-practise and ‘get stuck in the ‘ead’ some 5,000 wonderful toons which we had accumulated over a lifetime
+practice and ‘get stuck in the ‘ead’ some 5,000 wonderful toons which we had accumulated over a lifetime

 experiment and see if we could manage to record one

-or two saxophone extravaganzas which were -
+or two saxophone blowouts which were

 - ‘fun’, ‘blue’, ‘relaxed’ & ‘swinging’ (our type of music?)